Mortgage Rates Explained: Fixed, Variable & Tracker UK

 Fixed rate holders

-- Unaffected by base rate changes during the deal period.
-Plan your remortgage 3–6 months before the fix ends.
+- Base rate moves do not touch you during the deal.
+Line up your remortgage 3 to 6 months before the fix ends.

 Tracker rate holders